dkandalov/kotlin-99/readme.md

     override fun toString() = "."
 }
 ```
-The example tree on the right is given by
+The example of tree showed above can be written as:
 ``` kotlin
 Node('a',
     Node('b',